The US Food and Drug Administration (FDA) published April 2016 the following draft of a new guideline for the requirements of data integrity:

 An issue we have seen coming up presently and gaining significant importance is the rise of whistle-blowers trying to distribute company internal data to different receivers mostly for personal profit reasons.
 Consistent data integrity procedures with appropriate data security implementation is essential to minimize this risk.

-An often found fact is that companies have not implemented a suitable archiving solution.
+An fact often found is that companies have not implemented a suitable archiving solution.

 Backup is not Archive and Archive is not Backup!

 The 2 processes are needed and are complementary activities.

 Archiving is long term storage of searchable electronic data as a original data or a true copy with all its attributes and raw data allowing quick search and access; it is not just a system status used for backup-restore.

 Handling data integrity as a key element of your compliance strategy will give you a competitive advantage.